D40G/PL-Screamer/README.md

 - Checkout the Config
 - Copy paste the ogg file inside the interact-sound (/client/html/sounds/)
 - Add it to your server.cfg ( ensure PL-Screamer )

+( Notice that ESX version has not been tested )